jlangch/venice/doc/readme/cryptography.md

 ## File encryption

-Venice supports encrypting and decrypting files and buffers using AES and ChaCha20, both with 256 bit keys:
+Venice supports encrypting and decrypting files, streams and buffers using AES and ChaCha20, both with 256 bit keys:

   * AES256-GCM ¹⁾
   * AES256-CBC ²⁾